felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Renamed the schema.org 'product' filter to 'individualproduct'.
-	* Renamed the Schema for product offers from IndividualProduct to ProductModel.
+	* Renamed the Schema type for the Product itemOffered property from IndividualProduct to ProductModel.
 * *Bugfixes*
 	* None
 * *Developer Notes*